KVSlab/morphMan/paper/paper.md

 # Summary

-Cardiovascular diseases are burdening the healthcare systems and the costs are expected to rise in the years to come [@Murray1997a].
+Cardiovascular diseases are overwhelming the healthcare systems, and the costs are anticipated to increase in the years to come [@Murray1997a], not to the mention the personal tragedy for those affected [@gage1996effect].
-Systemic risk factors are well known to correlate with cardiovascular diseases in general, but arterial plaques and brain aneurysms are focalized, highlighting the role of local hemodynamics.
-Blood-flow induced wall shear stress (WSS) is known to contribute to vessel wall adaption and remodeling [@Malek1999b, @morbiducci2016atherosclerosis], but *in-vivo* measurement of WSS is challenging.
+Systemic risk factors are well known to correlate with cardiovascular diseases in general, but, for instance, arterial plaques and brain aneurysms are focalized, highlighting the role of local hemodynamics stresses.
+Blood-flow induced wall shear stress (WSS) is known to contribute to vessel wall adaption and remodeling [@Malek1999b, @morbiducci2016atherosclerosis], but is challenging to measure *in-vivo*.
 On the other hand, medical images are routinely available and have been extensively used in combination with computational fluid dynamics to study the initiation, progression, and outcome of vascular pathologies [@taylor2010image].

 We know that the morphological features of, for instance, the internal carotid artery is statistically associated with the presence of aneurysms [@Schimansky01122013, @ingebrigtsen2004bifurcation].
-Therefore, understanding how the local hemodynamics change with morphology is of great interest and is typically investigated with idealized geometric models [@lauric2018proximal].
+Therefore, understanding how the local hemodynamics change with morphology is of great interest and is typically investigated with parameterized idealized geometric models [@lauric2018proximal], however at the cost of oversimplified models.
+Another alternative is to correlate the shape and computed stresses based on hundreds of patient-specific models, but this is very labor intensive and error-prone [@valen2018real, @berg2018multiple].

-The goal of *morphMan* was to develop a framework taking advantage of both the “patient-specificness” based on medical images and parameterize the natural variability of morpholigical features to study cerebrovascular flows.
-We here present a framework that allows for *objective*, *reproducible*, and *automatic* virtual manipulation of tubular structures, here exemplified with application to the cerebrovasculature.
+Our goal was to create a tool which could parameterize patient-specific geometries to mimic the natural variability of morphological features in the population.
+We here present a framework, *morphMan*, that allows for *objective*, *reproducible*, and *automatic* virtual manipulation of tubular structures here exemplified with application to the cerebrovasculature.

 The algorithms are based on the centerlines and Voronoi diagram of the surface, see Figure 1.
 These 'representations' of the surface are easier to manipulate and control since the cells are not connected.
 As a result, the rest of the geometry is left unchanged, and only the region of interest is manipulated.
-Using the Voronoi diagram to alter the surface was first presented in [@Piccinelli2011]; moreover a subset of the algorithms are presented in [@Bergersen2016] and [@Kjeldsberg2018].
+Using the Voronoi diagram to alter the surface was first presented in [@Piccinelli2011]; moreover, a subset of the algorithms are presented in [@Bergersen2016] and [@Kjeldsberg2018].

 <p align="center">